Euler's formula: proof and geometric interpretation

 Summary

-We have shown that Euler's formula is consistent with the way that complex number multiplication, powers and roots work.
-We have also shown that, for 2 commonly used definitions of the exponential function, if we assume that the definitions can be extended into the imaginary domain, then Euler's function can be proved as a consequence of the definition.
+We have shown that Euler's formula is consistent with how complex-number multiplication, powers, and roots work.
+We have also shown that, for 2 commonly used definitions of the exponential function, if we assume that the definitions can be extended to the imaginary domain, then Euler's formula follows as a consequence of the definitions.

 Popular tags